es2323/Password_Checker-/README.md

-# Password Checker with GUI and Random Password Generator
+# Password Analyser with GUI and Random Password Generator
 This project is a comprehensive Password Checker tool designed with both a command-line interface (CLI) and a Graphical User Interface (GUI).
 It includes features to evaluate password strength, check for breaches using the Have I Been Pwned API, generate secure passwords, and provide a user-friendly visual interface.

 # Features